 What's the difference between CentOS vs. Red Hat Enterprise Linux?
 In this blog, we break down the differences between these two enterprise Linux distributions, including cost, lifecycle, packages, support, and more.

 CentOS and Red Hat Enterprise Linux (RHEL)have the same functionality.
-The biggest difference is that CentOS is a community-developed, free alternative to Red Hat Enterprise Linux.
+The biggest difference is that CentOS Linux is a community-developed, free alternative to RHEL.

 If you're considering moving from RHEL to another Linux distribution, CentOS is the best choice for mission-critical enterprises.